 - To only support the construction of a new dwelling where it has a direct relationship with a legitimate agricultural use and would not adversely impact surrounding agricultural land use, in select circumstances. - To promote and encourage the environmental improvement and management of land through the use of Land Management Plans and permit conditions that seek to promote revegetation. - To strongly discourage non-agricultural uses that are unrelated to rural activities and direct towards existing urban areas. - To protect water supply catchments. - To encourage supplementary uses and tourism opportunities with an established nexus with agriculture, such as farm gate sales.

-There is no policy support within Area 1 to fragment agricultural land or to create a small housing lot that cannot be used for productive farming purposes.
+There is no policy support within Policy Area 1 to use the subject land that is 8.557ha for a dwelling on highly productive agricultural land.

 No Particular Provisions apply.